Get a train to Canterbury to see an enchanting city full of history with a UNESCO World Heritage Site cathedral and unique independent shops

 This enchanting city dates back to the Middle Ages.
 Wander its narrow, cobbled streets and explore its magnificent UNESCO World Heritage Site cathedral and unique independent shops.

-Getting here: Take high speed Southeastern trains to Canterbury West from London St Pancras.
+Getting here: Take high speed Southeastern trains to Canterbury West from St Pancras International.
 It takes just 51 minutes.

 This Gothic cathedral is captivating – both in terms of its design and its history.
 Part of the Canterbury World Heritage Site, the cathedral dates back 1,400 years and was site of the infamous murder of Archbishop Thomas Beckett in 1170.
 The Medieval stained glass windows have now been restored to their full glory.